-In this article we review the financial information you’ll need to evaluate good prospective restaurants, recognize high quality vs poor deals, and demonstrate your credit worthiness to lenders and investors.
+In this article we review the financial information you’ll need to evaluate purchasing a restaurant, including: finding good prospective restaurants for sale, recognizing high quality vs poor deals, and demonstrating your credit worthiness to lenders and investors, and more.

 Learn about the business